 How is ethanol used today?

-In the United States, most of the gasoline available contains a certain percentage of fuel ethanol.
-This percentage varies between regions, but in general, motor gasoline typically contains no more than 10% ethanol.
+In the United States, most gasoline contains a certain percentage of fuel ethanol.
+This percentage varies between regions, but motor gasoline generally contains no more than 10% ethanol.

-Vehicles labeled with a Flex-Fuel badge are capable of running safely on E85, a blend of fuel with 85% ethanol and 15% gasoline.
+Vehicles labeled with a Flex-Fuel badge can run safely on E85, a blend of fuel with 85% ethanol and 15% gasoline.

 Types of fuel